Rotate User AWS Credentials

 git pull

 Launch the tools-shell.
-This will have all the binary with correct versions needs for performing terraform operations
+This will have all the binary with correct version needs for performing terraform operations

 make tools-shell